Former A-G, G. Crosby GILMORE, Counsel for Tom Nevin 1911

 Link: https://nla.gov.au/nla.news-article187120196

-W. Crosby Gilmore, Counsel for the defence
+G. Crosby Gilmore, Counsel for the defence

-Tom Nevin's defence, former Attorney-General W. Crosby Gilmore, brought Elizabeth Rachel (Day) Nevin, mother of the two brothers involved in this case, to testify in court that when police were called by onlookers the cause of blood on her son Tom's face was not from any event that took place inside the house.
+Tom Nevin's defence, former Attorney-General G. Crosby Gilmore, brought Elizabeth Rachel (Day) Nevin, mother of the two brothers involved in this case, to testify in court that when police were called by onlookers the cause of blood on her son Tom's face was not from any event that took place inside the house.
 Her sons had not been fighting with each other.
-Her son Tom was in his shop when he saw a man assault his brother Bill outside on the street.
+Her son Tom was in his shop when he saw a man in a scuffle with his brother Bill outside on the street.
 When the police arrived, it was Bill they arrested, accusing Tom who followed them, crying out to police not kill his brother, that he was inciting Bill to resist arrest.
 It was then that Tom's lip was cut and bloodied from police assaulting him.
 Mr Gilmore made it very clear to the court that Tom Nevin was an emotional man who had never before been in court, that he was innocent of the charge of inciting his brother to resist arrest, and that the blood on his face was from police striking him.
 Inspector Weston, counsel for the plaintiff, counter-attacked by suggesting to Tom Nevin that his brother Bill had kicked a constable so hard in the groin it "nearly ruined him for life".

-Defence Counsel W. Crosby Gilmore effectively argued that Bill Nevin was resisting arrest BEFORE Tom Nevin ran to his brother's rescue.
+Defence Counsel G. Crosby Gilmore effectively argued that Bill Nevin was resisting arrest BEFORE Tom Nevin ran to his brother's rescue.
 This was first inadvertently admitted by Constable Flude himself on June 2, (1911) in court.
 When questioned by Inspector Weston, he agreed that Bill had resisted "before his brother interfered?
 Oh, yes".
-The second argument centred on the vagaries around legal definitions of INTENT: it was not Tom Nevin's intention to incite his brother nor to obstruct police, he was simply begging the police not to be too rough with his brother, W. Crosby Gilmore argued, and there was nothing illegal in that.
+The second argument centred on the vagaries around legal definitions of INTENT: it was not Tom Nevin's intention to incite his brother nor to obstruct police, he was simply begging the police not to be too rough with his brother, G. Crosby Gilmore argued, and there was nothing illegal in that.
 The case was dismissed, the charge dropped against Tom Nevin.

 Defending Tom Nevin was former Attorney-General, G. C. Gilmore